CARTER NIEMEYER

 Memoir, nonfiction

 Wildlife biologist Carter Niemeyer has worked with wolves for nearly 40 years.
 Originally from Iowa, he earned a Master's degree from Iowa State University and moved west in the 1970s to take a job as a government trapper.
 In the 1990s he was a key member of the wolf reintroduction team for Yellowstone National Park and Central Idaho.
-His award-winning memoirs, Wolfer and
+His award-winning memoirs, Wolfer and Wolf Land, and his recent book The Other Ten Wolves will keep you up way past your bedtime!

 JAMES O. LONG

-Nonfiction, history, long-form journalism
+Nonfiction, long-form journalism